jeancarl/tjbot-code-challenge/language-translator.md

 ## Create a Watson Language Translator service

-1. Sign up for an IBM Bluemix account at [bluemix.net](https://bluemix.net).
-If you already have an IBM Bluemix account, sign in.
+1. Sign up for an IBM Cloud account at [bluemix.net](https://bluemix.net).
+If you already have an IBM Cloud account, sign in.

-2. Click on the __Catalog__ link in the top right corner of the Bluemix dashboard.
+2. Click on the __Catalog__ link in the top right corner of the IBM Cloud dashboard.

 3. Select the __Language Translator__ service tile under the __Watson__ section of the catalog.